Necrotizing Soft Tissue Infections

 - Rapidly progressive

-- Usually following penetrating wounds or crush injuries
+- Usually following penetrating wounds, crush injuries, or aquatic exposure

 - Bacillus